-- (1) Foreign affiliate is owned by only part of the fully consolidated U.S. domestic business enterprise The U.S. Reporter is deemed to be the fully consolidated U.S. domestic business enterprise even if only one entity in the consolidated U.S. enterprise directly owns the foreign affiliate. - (2) U.S. Reporter that is an individual, estate, trust, or nonprofit organization A U.S. Reporter that is an individual, estate, trust, or religious, charitable, or other nonprofit organization, and that owns a foreign affiliate directly, rather than through a U.S. business enterprise, should complete only items 1 and 5 of Form BE-11A.
-Required Forms BE-11B, BE-11C or BE-11D must be filed as appropriate.
+(1) Foreign affiliate is owned by only part of the fully consolidated U.S. domestic business enterprise - The U.S. Reporter is deemed to be the fully consolidated U.S. domestic business enterprise even if only one entity in the consolidated U.S. enterprise directly owns

+(2) U.S. Reporter that is an individual, estate, trust, or nonprofit organization - A U.S. Reporter that is an individual, estate, trust, or religious, charitable, or other nonprofit organization, and that owns a foreign affiliate directly, rather than through a U.S. business enterprise, should complete only items 1, 2 and 7 of Form BE-10A and attach an explanatory note attesting to its status.
+Required Forms BE-10B, BE-10C, and BE-10D must be filed as appropriate.

-- (3) U.S. business enterprise owned by an individual, estate, trust, or nonprofit organization If a U.S. individual, estate, trust, or nonprofit organization owns more than 50 percent of a U.S. business enterprise that, in turn, owns a foreign affiliate, then the U.S. Reporter is deemed to be the U.S. business enterprise, not the individual, etc. The BE-11 report should be filed by, and Form BE-11A should be for, the U.S. business enterprise, not the individual, etc. However, direct financial transactions or positions, if any, by the individual, etc., with the foreign affiliate must be included in the business enterprise's report. - (4) U.S. Reporter owned by a foreign person (See II.J) A U.S. Reporter that is a U.S. affiliate of a foreign person and that is filing a 2016 BE-15A, Annual Survey of Foreign Direct Investment in the United States should only complete items 1-8 and 34-37 of Form BE-11A.
-If the U.S. Reporter is filing a BE-15B, or BE-15C, in lieu of the BE-15A, it should complete the entire Form BE-11A.
-See also III.B. - (5) Joint ownership of foreign affiliate If two or more U.S. Reporters jointly own, directly or indirectly, a foreign affiliate, each U.S. Reporter must file a Form BE-11A. - Forms BE-11B, BE-11C, and BE-11D Report for foreign affiliates.
-The coverage of the forms is summarized in the chart below.
+(3) U.S. business enterprise owned by an individual, estate, trust, or nonprofit organization - If a U.S. individual, estate, trust, or nonprofit organization owns more than 50 percent of a U.S. business enterprise that, in turn, owns a foreign affiliate, then the U.S. Reporter is deemed to be the U.S. business enterprise, not the individual, etc. The BE-10 report should be filed by, and Form BE-10A should be for, the U.S. business enterprise, not the individual, etc. However, direct financial transactions or positions, if any, by the individual, etc., with the foreign affiliate must be included in the business enterprise's report.

+- (4) U.S. Reporter owned by a foreign person (See II.J) - A U.S. Reporter that is a U.S. affiliate of a foreign person and that is filing a 2019 BE-15A, Annual Survey of Foreign Direct Investment in the United States should only complete items 1-12, 53-65, 69-93, 99-104, and Part V. If the U.S. Reporter is filing a BE-15B, or BE-15C, in lieu of the BE-15A, it should complete the entire Form BE-10A.
+See also III.B. - (5) Joint ownership of foreign affiliate If two or more U.S. Reporters jointly own, directly or indirectly, a foreign affiliate, each U.S. Reporter must file a Form BE-10A. - 2.
+Form BE-10B, BE-10C, or BE-10D Reports for foreign affiliates.
+The coverage of the forms is summarized in the following chart.

-Ownership U.S. Dollar Amount MAJORITY- OWNED FOREIGN AFFILIATE > 50% MINORITY- OWNED FOREIGN AFFILIATE ≥ 10 and ≤ 50% At least one of the three items is greater than \$300 million (+ or -).
-BE-11B, except Part III At least one of the three items is greater than \$60 million (+ or -), but no one is greater than \$300 million (+ or -).
-BE-11B, except Part IV BE-11C Foreign affiliate established or acquired during fiscal year 2016 and at least one of the three items is greater than \$25 million (+ or -) but no one item is greater than \$60 million (+ or -).
-BE-11D
+Ownership U.S. \$ amount MAJORITY- OWNED FOREIGN AFFILIATE MINORITY- OWNED FOREIGN AFFILIATE At least one of the three items is greater than \$300 mil. (+ or -).
+BE-10B, except Part III At least one of the three items is greater than \$80 mil. (+ or -), but no one is greater than \$300 mil. (+ or -), BE-10B, except Part IV BE-10C At least one of the three items is greater than \$25 mil. (+ or -), but no one is greater than \$80 mil. (+ or -), BE-10C All three items are less than \$25 mil. (+ or -).
+BE-10D

-Total assets, sales or gross operating revenues excluding sales taxes, and net income (loss), after provision for foreign income taxes of the foreign affiliate.
+- Foreign affiliate's total assets, sales or gross operating revenues excluding sales taxes, net income (loss) after provision for foreign income taxes. - If a foreign affiliate meeting the reporting requirements for Form BE-10D owns another foreign affiliate being filed on Form BE-10B or BE-10C, the foreign affiliate parent must be filed on Form BE-10C.